claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 - Must have **non-overlapping CIDR**
 - Data transfer cross AZ or cross Region incurs charges
 ### VPC Endpoints: (vedi appunti AWS)
-Endpoints allow you to connect to AWS Services **using a private network** instead of the public network
+Endpoints is the URL that allow you to connect to AWS Services **using a private network** instead of the public network
 - This gives you enhanced security and lower latency to access AWS services.
 - Do not require public IPV4 and doesn't leave the AWS network
 - Eliminates the need for Internet Gateway, NAT Device, VPN connection, AWS Direct